Creating a diverse portfolio of research projects focused on identifying and addressing immediate issues facing nonprofits and social enterprises.

 Digital Commons Initiative

 Our Digital Commons Selected Works series serves to maximize the visibility and impact of our research.
 This repository is home to many online journals including the Pace Environmental Law Review, the Yale Journal of Health Policy, Law and Ethics, and Cornell University ILRReview.
-We currently have 36 works in our series.
 Since 2014, there have been more than 9,900 full-text downloads of our works in more than 90 countries around the world.

 - The Economic Impact of the Pace University Athletic Department